Tailor-Template/tailor/README.md

 * allow configs to be URLs
 * add default path like script-dir for config file lookup if not in cwd
 * create fully working example application and configs for an AWS environment using terraform
-* fix bug where keys whose value type is bool are ignored